There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

 - Number of subscribers on your YT account, number of FB followers, number of people who have filled out a form.

 2. Identify target audience

-- What stage of the funnel are we trying to reach?
+- What stage of the funnel are you trying to reach:

 - Awareness – Consideration – Decision?

 3. Determine CTA (call to action) and offer

 Ask yourself: What do I want my audience to do after engaging with my content?

 - What specific action do you want your audience to take after engaging with your content or campaign element?